mono/website/docs/compiling-mono/linux/index.md

 ```bash
   $ sudo apt-get install git autoconf libtool automake build-essential mono-devel gettext
 ```

-Note if you are using Ubuntu 15.04, you also need to install libtool-bin package.
+Note: if you are using Ubuntu 15.04 or later, you also need to install the `libtool-bin` package.

 Building Mono from a Release Package
 ------------------------------------